-At June 30, 2015, with the exception of investments issued or explicitly guaranteed by the U.S. government and money market mutual funds, there were no investments in any issuers that accounted for 5% or more of the Agency's total investments except for the following: Federal Farm Credit Bank, Federal Home Loan Mortgage Corporation, and Federal Home Loan Bank.
-Investments in these issuers represented 15%, 9%, and 7%, respectively, of the Agency's total investments, as permitted by the Agency's investment policy and the applicable bond indentures.
+At June 30, 2015, with the exception of investments issued or explicitly guaranteed by the U.S. government and money market mutual funds, there were no investments in any issuers that accounted for 5% or more of the Agency's total investments, other than investments with Federal Home Loan Bank, Federal Home Loan Mortgage Corporation, and Federal National Mortgage Association that represented 17%, 9%, and 8% of the Agency's total investments, as permitted by the Agency's investment policy and the applicable bond indentures.